borntofrappe/game-development/README.md

 - the game engine [**Love2D**](https://love2d.org/)

-## Project structure

-- _Game \*_ folders develop the games one feature at a time.
-Each _README.md_ file describes how the code changes, and the lessons learned throughout.

-- _Game — Final_ summaries the game at the end of the course

-- _Game — Assignment_ adds the features requested for the game's assignment

-## Launch games
+## How to run a game

-Provided you have installed love2d, you can launch the games from the command line
+Provided you have installed love2D, launch the games from the command line with the following instruction:

 ```bash
 "C:\Program Files\LOVE\love.exe" "C:\Games\Space Invaders"
 ```

-The first string describes the location of the executable behind love2d, the second string details the folder with the necessary entry point in "main.lua".
+The first string describes the location of the executable behind love2D, and the second string details the folder with the customary "main.lua" file.

+You can also drag and drop the folder on top of the file describing the executable itself.

+## Repo structure

+### XY — Game

+In the numbered folders, I follow the course to recreate the presented games.
+Following the lecturer's example, the games are developed one feature at a time, and are explained by a dedicated markdown file.

+Each game also includes at least two additional folders:

+1. "Game — Final"

+2. "Game — Assignment"

+The first one describes the state of the game at the end of each lecture, while the second one adds the features listed in the lecture's assignment.

+### Games

+In the "Games" folder, I try to solidify the concepts introduced in the course by developing additional games.
+These can be a variant of the proposed game — refer to "2 Player Pong" and "Bouncing Android" — or different games altogether — see "Whirlybird" and "Space Invaders".

 ## Resources